Cystic Acne – Causes And Best Treatment Options

 Hispanic Or Latin Skin Types Are More Prone To Cystic Acne

 It’s important to address racial differences in skin conditions, but words like “Hispanic” or “Latinx” could refer to any number of skin tones.
 When it comes to cystic acne, the skin tones most susceptible to this particular condition are known as Fitzpatrick skin phenotypes IV and V. These are the skin tones between light brown and deep brown.
 Phenotype IV only burns slightly and can tan easily, while type V rarely burns and tans darkly without trouble.
-Although there are studies that confirm higher incidences in these skin tones, there is limited research on why it seems to affect brown skin tones more.
+Although there are studies that confirm4 higher incidences in these skin tones, there is limited research on why it seems to affect brown skin tones more.

 It is especially important for those with brown skin tones to seek treatment for cysts as soon as they develop, because Latinx and Hispanic skin tends to scar prominently.
 Untreated, it can lead to significant scarring and hyperpigmentation.